 - UPF sends the UL packet loss ratio result to the UE via PMF response message.
 In the same message, it can also include the counting number of DL packets between one PMF response message and the previous PMF response message if the DL packets loss ratio is measured.

 - UE counts the number of received DL between one PMF response message and the previous PMF response message.
 The UE calculates the DL packet loss ratio based on the local counting result and the number of DL packets send by UPF, and sends the DL packet loss ratio to the UPF via the subsequent PMF message.

-Editor's note: it is FFS whether the "between one PMF request message" corresponds to a dedicated PM message sent by a PMF peer to request Packet loss ratio measurement per QoS flow.
+The PMF message applied to calculate the packet loss ratio is the same as the PMF message used to measure the RTT, just adding the number of packet or/and the packet loss ratio IE(s) to these PMF messages.
+Taking the UE initiated UL packet loss ratio measurement as an example, the PMF request messages from UE and the corresponding PMF response messages (Transaction ID is used to identify the request/response message) from UPF are applied to transport the number of packet and loss ratio, see the following figure 6.3.2.1-2.

+Figure 6.3.2.1-2: packet loss ratio measurement for UL traffic

 2) Jitter measurement per QoS flow, the same mechanism as described in the TR 23.793 [13] clause 6.3.1.4.

 Jitter is regarded as the reflection of transfer quality stability within certain time interval.
 The UL jitter could be calculated by the UPF, and the DL jitter could be calculated by the UE.
 The following solution is an example method for calculating the UL jitter per QoS flow, and the DL jitter could be calculated using the similar method.